anoushkadave/anoushkadave.github.io/README.md

 Welcome to my personal website!
 I am a second-year Computer Science student at UC San Diego in Marshall College.
 I love programming, implementing my vision through personal projects, and helping my community.
 Outside of classes, I actively participate in student organizations and love theatre!

+I would love to connect and share my full resume with you!
+To get to know me better, visit my LinkedIn or email me!
+I look forward to speaking with you :smile:!

 ## Education

 ## Relevant Experience